CrazyChloe03/APPhy/Unit 2/Explanation.md

 It's k.
 You're right.
 It looks like this.
 It's like this.
 Okay.

 Any question about this one?
 No. Okay.
 Alright.

+# MCQ Question 3

 Spirit x and spirit y.

 Most of you messed up here.
 Small solid spirit x is made of an insulating material.
 Okay?
 So sphere x, the charges inside are not really gonna be moving freely.
 Okay.